 Does Villanova accept transfers?

 Yes!
 If you’re worried about how to get into Villanova as a freshman, you may want to spend a year doing coursework at another institution and then consider transferring.
-Recently, Villanova’s acceptance rate for transfers was almost 40%, which is only slightly below its freshman admissions rate.
+Recently, Villanova’s acceptance rate for transfers was almost 31.6%, which is above its freshman admissions rate.
 Another year just might make all the difference to your future at the college!

 How to Get Into Villanova